Scheduled MonumentsEnglandSite of medieval chapel and section of Fountains Park park pale, 170m south west of How Hill Farm

 What is Site of medieval chapel and section of Fountains Park park pale, 170m south west of How Hill Farm?

-The site of a medieval chapel and section of Fountains Park pale is a scheduled ancient monument located in Yorkshire, approximately 170 metres south west of How Hill Farm.
+The site of a medieval chapel and section of Fountains Park park pale, located 170 metres south west of How Hill Farm in Yorkshire, is an ancient monument comprising remains of a small religious building and associated defensive or demarcating earthwork dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020119.

 Who is responsible for protecting Site of medieval chapel and section of Fountains Park park pale, 170m south west of How Hill Farm?